ISasiain/TNBC-immune-env-spatial-analysis/README.md

 * **cell_counter.r**.
 This R script generates a summary dataframe with the cell counts detected per core in each of the TMAs analysed.
 * **analyse_sIHC_clusters.r**.
 This script analyses the composition of the detected sIHC envoironmnets.

+### SETTING UP CONDA ENVIRONMENT

+"""
+# Create a conda environment that replicates the one used for the original analysis
+conda env create -f spatial_analysis.yml
+"""

 ### EXPERIMENTAL PROCEDURE

 #### Analysing TMArQ processed sIHC data